Urban BioFilter

 PURIFIES THE AIR

-The plants’ evapotranspiration capacity helps to reduce the “heat island” effect.
+The evapotranspiration capacity of plants allows us to reduce the “heat island” effect

-In addition to its aesthetic function, it provides comfort in public and recreational spaces for pedestrians.
+It also has an aesthetic function that provides comfort to public and recreational space for pedestrians.

 All types of native plant species can be implanted in dry urban spaces.